confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 Python's default sorting algorithm, which is used by the built-in ``sorted`` function as well as the ``sort`` method of list objects, is called *Timsort*.
 It's an algorithm developed by Tim Peters in 2002 for use in Python.
-Timsort is a modifed version of merge sort which uses insertion sort to arrange the list of items into conveniently mergeable sections.
+Timsort is a modified version of merge sort which uses insertion sort to arrange the list of items into conveniently mergeable sections.

 ..
 Note::

-   Tim Peters is also credited as the author of *The Zen of Python* -- an attempt to summarize the early Python community's ethos in a short series of koans.
+   Tim Peters is also credited as the author of *The Zen of Python* -- an attempt to summarise the early Python community's ethos in a short series of koans.
 You can read it by typing ``import this`` into the Python console.